overturetool/overturetool.github.io/_netmeetings/Net-Meeting-105.md

 ## Status of VDMTools Development

-#### LRM
-Translation of the Language Reference Manual is started to catch up updates and improve translation accuracy.

-It seems that the user manual is not up to date with respect to the categories used for proof obligations generated.
-We need someone to update this.
+See Documentation below.

 ##  Status of the Overture Components

 #### VDMJ

 A small change was made to VDMJ 4 (and ported to Overture) that can give a noticable interpreter performance improvement in specifications that internally throw a lot of exceptions.
 This occurs naturally in specs with complex union types or which perform a lot of complex pattern matching.
 The saving is to avoid building a Java native stack trace to attach to these exceptions, which is not needed because they are always caught and handled.
+In specifications with traces a 20% performance improvement has been seen.

 #### Overture